-The Veterinary Biosciences programme provides excellent preparation for a wide range of careers in biological sciences, veterinary research, animal health and disease, public health, animal nutrition and the food and pharmaceutical industries.
+The BSc Veterinary Biosciences programme provides excellent preparation for a wide range of careers in biological sciences, veterinary research, animal health and disease, public health, animal nutrition, and ecology and conservation.

 The programme may also provide a suitable platform for undertaking a further undergraduate degree in veterinary medicine or a postgraduate degree (MSc or PhD).

-Our recent Veterinary Biosciences graduates have gone on to roles such as:
+Our recent BSc Veterinary Biosciences graduates have gone on to roles such as:

-- University of Surrey and University of Bristol, Veterinary Medicine degree
+- Veterinary medicine degree, University of Surrey and University of Bristol

-Biological Sciences graduates from the University of Surrey have typically gone on to become, for example, postgraduate researchers, or laboratory scientists within Public Health England, the NHS, the Animal and Plant Health Agency or the Pirbright Institute.
+Biological sciences graduates from the University of Surrey have also gone on to become postgraduate researchers and laboratory scientists within Public Health England, the NHS, the Animal and Plant Health Agency and the Pirbright Institute.

 Study and work abroad

 Our international exchange programme offers you the opportunity to study abroad at a partner university for either one semester or a full academic year as part of your degree.
-As a Veterinary Biosciences student, it might be possible for you to spend your full second year at one of our partner institutions in the USA.
+As a BSc Veterinary Biosciences student, it might be possible for you to spend your full second year at one of our partner institutions.

 The exchange programme enables you to study and live in another country and earn credits that contribute towards your Surrey degree without paying additional tuition fees.